The Essential Guide to the 7 Types of Logos

 6. The Combination Mark

-As the name suggests, this combines a wordmark and a symbol.
-It’s the most versatile type of logo because it allows you to use the icon and the text together or separately depending on the space available.
+This approach combines a wordmark and a symbol.
+It's a versatile choice because it lets you use the icon and the text together or separately, depending on the space you have available.

 7. The Emblem

-• Prioritize Scalability: Ensure your chosen type works at small sizes.
+- Scalability: Ensuring a chosen type works at small sizes is a factor.

-• Test with Placeholders: Use Logoipsum to see how different types feel in your UI.
+- Placeholders: Using Logoipsum assets is a way to see how different types appear in a UI.